kmsherbertvt/CtrlVQE.jl/README.md

 pkg> add https://github.com/kmsherbertvt/CtrlVQE.jl
 ```

-To use your own version of the code, first clone the repo into your Julia dev folder:
+To use your own version of the code, first clone the repo into your Julia dev folder
+  (mine is `~/.julia/dev`; yours may be different):

 ```
 > cd ~/.julia/dev